This GI solution is based on voxel ray tracing and provides the following effects:

 Analytical Occluders Prototype

 Hand-placed analytical occluders help get sharper and more detailed occlusion in some places where voxel resolution is not enough.
-Also analytical occluders can be moved or created in game dynamically (for example for opening doors or small house built by player in the game)
+Also analytical occluders can be moved or created in game dynamically (for example for opening doors or small house built by the player in the game).

 Enable it using the Analytical Occluders checkbox in the Environment Editor.

 How to Make a New Occluder:

 - Create new Static Mesh Entity and set flowing .cgf as entity geometry:

 - GameSDK/objects/default/primitive_sphere.cgf for capsule shapes.